solana-labs/solana/docs/src/proposals/interest-bearing-tokens.md

 To properly support i-tokens on-chain, programs will need to make these changes:

-* multiple token programs: if the program transacts between multiple token types, it may require more than one token program input.
+* multiple token programs: all programs that support SPL Tokens must always include the program id of the token(s) holdings they're passing in.
 For example, token-swap needs to accept separate token programs for token A and B
-* hard-coded token program: avoid using `Tokenkeg...` directly
+* hard-coded token program: avoid using `Tokenkeg...` directly, and delete `id()` the SPL token code
 * get balance: instead of deserializing the account data into an SPL holding, use the new wrapper to deserialize or call `GetHoldingBalance` instruction with the appropriate token program